INTRODUCTION: TRAP BAR DEADLIFT VS CONVENTIONAL DEADLIFT

 By the way, the Trap Bar DL is just one of several compound exercises you should be doing

-To see a list of all the best exercises, be sure to check out our FREE E-book that goes over all of the best compound exercises for each body part!
+To see a list of all the best exercises, be sure to check out our E-book that goes over all of the best compound exercises for each body part!

 FREQUENTLY ASKED QUESTIONS